SafetyGraphics/SafetyGraphics.github.io/CONTRIBUTING.md

  We typically use three types of branches:

-- **`dev`** - Development branches contain all code for a given release, and should be named `vX.X.X-dev`.
-When the work on the release is complete, the development branch will be merged to `master` via a pull request.
-- **`main`** - The production version of the repository.
-Commits directly to the `master` branch are not permitted, so all code development must be done in development and feature branches as described below.
+- **`main`** - The main branch has the latest release for repository.
+Commits directly to the `main` branch are not permitted.
+When a given release is complete and all needed contet is in the `dev` branch, admins merge `dev` in to main and tag a release.
+- **`dev`** - `dev` is the default branch and is generally the target branch for Pull requests.
+Commits directly to `dev` should be avoided - use Feature branches as described below instead.
-- **Feature Branches** - Feature branches resolve one or more issues and should be named to reflect the new features added  (e.g. `add-participant-filter`).
-Once all issues are resolved, the feature branch should be merged into a development branch.
+- **Feature Branches** - Feature branches resolve one or more issues and should be named to reflect the new features added  (e.g. `add-participant-filter` of `fix-118`).
+Once all issues are resolved, the feature branch should be merged into `dev`.
+Once new features are developed, the developer creates a pull request and requests a code review from a teammate.
+Once approved, the Feature branch can be merged to dev.

-For a large release, there will likely be several feature branches merged to the development branch before the development branch is merged to `master`.
-Commits directly to development branches are discouraged since we generally recommend making a feature branch/PR instead.
-However, for a small release that only resolves a few features, a single development branch may be sufficient.
-Following this Branch structure is important since our quality control is built using this framework.

 All merging should be done via pull requests.
 More details of our merge/PR process are provided in the Quality Control section below.